Please also check our How-to section on this site to learn more about all Tutanota functionalities.

 Yes, all emails in Trash or Spam are automatically deleted 30 days after the emails were moved to these folders.
 You can also manually empty these folders with one click.
 Please note: Emails deleted from Trash or Spam folders are physically deleted and can't be restored.

 Yes, Tutanota uses different variables to calculate email limits for individual accounts.
 This is necessary to protect our free and anonymous email service from spammers who try to abuse Tutanota.
 If spammers were able to abuse Tutanota, it would harm all Tutanota users - ie Tutanota domains could end up on email spam lists, which we have to prevent under all circumstances.

 If you receive the following message in your Tutanota account "It looks like you exceeded the number of allowed emails.
 Please try again later.", the anti-spam protection method has stopped your account temporarily from sending new emails.
 Please wait a day or two to send new emails again.

-If you need to send more emails immediately, please upgrade to our affordable Premium version (1 Euro per month) as limits for Premium or Pro users are much higher.
-Simply click on 'Premium' in your top menu bar of Tutanota.
+If you need to send more emails immediately, please upgrade to our affordable Premium version (1 Euro per month) as limits for paying users are much higher.
+Simply click on 'Premium' in your side menu bar of Tutanota.